#3,631

 That all lines up with my experience, which is that plain, comfortably hot water works best for me.
 Unless I am showering, comfortably hot water is the only "soap" I use.

-keto, frenchy and Marko like this post
+keto, Marko and frenchy like this post

 Technique Trumps Tools